There's a better way to care

 Poverty is the main reason why millions of children still live in orphanages.

 It is often the only way these children can get an education and are sent to live away from their families.

 Decades of research show that growing up in a residential care institution is harmful for a child's development and well-being.
 This has led to a global effort to move away from this model of care as a response to poverty.

-Throughout the world, many countries are moving away from using residential care institutions.
-However, well-meaning support for orphanages - through donations, volunteering, tourist trips and faith-based mission work – is weakening these efforts and perpetuating the cycle of children being separated unnecessarily from their families.
+But well-meaning support for orphanages - through donations, volunteering, tourist trips and faith-based mission work – is weakening this effort and perpetuating the cycle of family separation.